lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-16-Types_vs_Sets.md

 They can even can be justified conceptually, through the idea of the [cumulative hierarchy of sets](https://doi.org/10.2307/2025204).
 The point of set theory is the knowledge that you can get away with constructions such as those in perfect safety.

+Axiomatic set theory also gives us a critical warning: you risk inconsistency if you assume collections that are too big.
+So when we say that the carrier of a group is a set, it doesn't have to be specifically a ZF set;
+but if we imagine collecting up *all groups* as a single entity, that warning light should flash.
-Axiomatic set theory also gives us a critical warning.
-It's that you risk inconsistency if you assume collections that are too big.
-It's dangerous to regard the collection of all sets as a single entity, then to build on top of that.
-And yet, that is precisely what is done in category theory: their very starting point, **Set**, is the category of *all Zermelo–Frankel sets*.
+It's dangerous to take the collection of all sets as a single entity, then to build on top of that.
+And yet, that is precisely what is done in category theory, again and again.
+Their very starting point, **Set**, is the category of *all Zermelo–Frankel sets*.
 What on Earth do they need all of them for?
 No one has ever told me.
 And category theorists are happy to tell you how much they despise ZF set theory, although they have gobbled it up whole.
 If you despise Spam, do you wrap it in filo pastry with truffle sauce?